 Address: 912 St Emanuel St, Houston, TX 77003

 If you’re traveling with adults, you may want to go out once your meetings or wedding activities are done for the day.
-Houston has you covered with a wide array of nightlife destinations, and National Charter Bus is happy to be the DD for your group.
+Houston has you covered with a wide array of nightlife destinations, and a reliable bus company like National Charter Bus is happy to be the DD for your group.

 Housed in a 100-year-old building with expansive outdoor spaces, Axelrad Beer Garden features hammocks, pizza from local joint Luigi’s, wine, cocktails, and beer on tap.
 There’s plenty of space for large groups indoors and out, and if you’re lucky you may stop by at the right time to see live music, an open mic night, or a stand-up comedy performance.